Jon1969Edwards/ThisHubbaRepo/README.md

 - Delete endpoints Only for Super Users
 - Move code around to be more easily accessible
 - Photo needs to be returned with the spot info
+- Better loading image for placeholders/no images in spot

 // TODO